 In 1940 the black illegitimacy rate was at 14%, today it stands at nearly 75%.

 Since the inception of the Great Society nearly three quarters of black children are born to single parent families.
 The ghetto subculture is now subsidized and perpetuated by government largesse.
 Most of what welfare has accomplished is to reduce the costs of counterproductive decisions and behavior.

-This only bolsters the idea among the power hungry, all knowing intelligentsia that all causes of economic disparities are to remain the same, and that it’s everyone else that needs to change.
+This only bolsters the idea among the power hungry and all-knowing intelligentsia that the causes of economic disparities are to remain the same, and it’s everyone else that needs to change.
 After all, if these communities didn’t need them or government, what role would the self-aggrandizing politicians, race hustlers and intellectuals play in our society today?